 Like almost all of Polanski’s most unfettered films, Repulsion stakes its claim on one location, a location of the mind.
 Endlessly repressed and on the edge of sanity, Carol Ledoux (Catherine Deneuve in an agasp enigma of a performance, one of the bravest ever for an actress in an English film), is sent home one day from work for acting out of sort.
 Her sister Helen is away on vacation and the men in her life, all of whom she has a tentative relationship with, approach her with the patronizing eye of someone improving a project, and not someone interested in love.
 Alone, pitied, and lost to her own mind, Ledoux finds solace in freedom, until freedom finds a victim in her.

 Polanski gives unto this film like he had never before, transfixing his camera on Deneuve with a sigh and a tear or two as her world crumbles down around her.
-Of course, being that this is Polanski, he can’t but take part in the destruction, playing her like a pianos and breaking every sting he can.
+Of course, being that this is Polanski, he can’t but take part in the destruction, playing her like a piano and breaking every string he can.
 It’s a careful, contained work that is matched in its formal precision only by its slightly looser aesthetic of canted angle and intentionally grubby mise-en-scene that would speak to future maestros of low-key grime like George A. Romero for his Repulsion quoting work Night of the Living Dead three years later.
 Polanski has a particularly delicious time with framing devices like mirrors to separate and cut through Deneuve as an image.
 Outbursts into outright horror, such as a sequence where ghoulish arms grasp out at Deneuve from every direction like fragments of her mind, lash out into the night, but the film is a much more holistic brew of simmering tension and frightening ellipsis.

 Polanski doesn’t rest on the laurels of theme – he’s a filmmaker’s filmmaker, always using craft and directorial voice to massage out the complications bubbling underneath.
 Knife in the Water and Cul-de-sac used dividing lines and sharp lateral movement to segment off class levels and humans against one another, but if they are mostly known in terms of class, they also had eyes for gender study as well.
 Repulsion, although not as nuanced as his later Rosemary’s Baby, has a slightly more passionate, un-embellished nature about its analysis of a woman’s mind, cut off from the public world and written off as of lesser import.
-The film’s internal-rendered-external aesthetic captures with bone-chilling fluency and directness the long suffering seclusion of women into the private sphere, the locking away of Carol and all those like her into the quiet reaches of non-public society.
+The film’s internal-rendered-external aesthetic captures with bone-chilling fluency and directness the long-suffering seclusion of women into the private sphere, the locking away of Carol and all those like her into the quiet reaches of non-public society.
 She becomes lost in her own mind because there was nowhere outward to look.

 An electro-tinged bolt of pure power, Sam Fuller’s Shock Corridor channeled noirish B-movie prowess like a bolt of the good stuff right into the heart of an un-listening world.
 It’s a Frankenstein’s monster, stitched together out of equal parts muckraking j’accuse and boisterous midnight film buoyancy, all shocked into vitality with elemental fear and direct, brutally elegant filmmaking that knows not an ounce of sentimentalism.
 It’s directing on the edge of its mind, jagged and feral and with the buzz-saw efficiency of the rock ‘n’ roll in its infancy at the time of the film’s release.

-Fuller’s film has something to say, and it sure does know how to get around to saying it without any one or anything getting in its way.
+Fuller’s film has something to say, and it sure does know how to get around to saying it without anyone or anything getting in its way.
 Cruel and cutting, the film spools out with the hard metallic edge and brutal single-minded approach of a speeding bullet to the nerve of America’s core.
-Peter Breck stars as a stubborn, zealous reporter in desperate, unending quest for fame and success.
+Peter Breck stars as a stubborn, zealous reporter in a desperate, unending quest for fame and success.
 Willing to do anything to win his Pulitzer Prize, he takes to the muckrake biz and has himself admitted to a mental health facility (although Fuller sees through the niceties and posits that superficially progressive names only hide the shocked and rattled oppression occurring within such facilities).
 A murder occurred recently in the facility, and Breck’s character suspects hell to pay for the facility itself.
 Once in however, little separates him from the rough edges of the facility, and its all-domineering weight crushing down on him.

 The film was important at its time for the torn-and-frayed fierceness with which it unambiguously took the mental health industry to task, specifically targeting their penal policies that favored shock treatment and other such mechanisms to reform through pain rather than caring and love.
 Admittedly, the film undeniably essentializes its subject matter, presenting the patients of the hospital sympathetically but like a series of ghoulish outsiders or experiments gone wrong, and the ethics of this fried-up brand of horror casting is questionable to say the least.
 Yet the film, sharing not a little of Breck’s agitation, wins over in the end.
 The primordial filmmaking, noirish and grittily realistic in equal measure, and as bent-up and lurching as it is ready to explode, carries its subject along like a rush of blood to the head.